 The contract would be good for one year.
 After that, you would have to sign a new one.
-The contact must also be signed by a court administrator.
+The contract must also be signed by a court administrator.

 Using an electronic device in a courtroom without signing a contract may result in a user’s being held in contempt of court.
 Lawyers are not exempt from signing the agreement.